yusuzech/r-web-scraping-cheat-sheet/README.md

 #### 1.Execute javascript

-I'm not very familiar with Javascript, and I learned how to use it with this [post](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/)
+I'm not a expert in Javascript, and I learned how to use it with this [post](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/)

 #### 2.Use Developer tools